Shanghai: Antiquity

 The western part of modern-day Shanghai was inhabited 6,000 years ago.
 During the Spring and Autumn period (approximately 771 to 476 BC), it belonged to the Kingdom of Wu, which was conquered by the Kingdom of Yue, which in turn was conquered by the Kingdom of Chu.
 During the Warring States period (475 BC), Shanghai was part of the fief of Lord Chunshen of Chu, one of the Four Lords of the Warring States.
-He ordered the excavation of the Huangpu River.
+Local legends claim he ordered the excavation of the Huangpu River, an important river in the area.
 Its former or poetic name, the Chunshen River, gave Shanghai its nickname of "Shēn".
 Fishermen living in the Shanghai area then created a fish tool called the hù, which lent its name to the outlet of Suzhou Creek north of the Old City and became a common nickname and abbreviation for the city.

 Imperial era

-During the Tang and Song dynasties, Qinglong Town (青龙镇) in modern Qingpu District was a major trading port.
+During the Tang and Song dynasties, Qinglong Town (青龙镇 (青龍鎮); Wugniu: chín-lon-tsen) in modern Qingpu District was a major trading port.
 Established in 746, it developed into what was historically called a "giant town of the Southeast".
 The port experienced thriving trade with provinces along the Yangtze and the Chinese coast, as well as foreign countries such as Japan and Silla.
-By the end of the Song dynasty, the center of trading had moved downstream of the Wusong River to Shanghai.
+By the end of the Song dynasty, the centre of trading had moved downstream of the Wusong River to Shanghai.
 Its status was upgraded from a village to a market town in 1074; in 1172, a second sea wall was built to stabilize the ocean coastline, supplementing an earlier dike.
 From the Yuan dynasty in 1292 until Shanghai officially became a municipality in 1927, central Shanghai was administered as a county under Songjiang Prefecture, which had its seat in the present-day Songjiang District.